brandur/sorg/content/fragments/zombified.md

 was a little too suspicious though, so I inspected my (identical) locally running backup script to make sure that nothing was amiss.

-But something was amiss: in the few hours that it'd been running, it had accumulated dozens of zombified rclone child processes.
+Well, something was amiss.
+In the few hours that it'd been running, the program had accumulated dozens of zombified rclone child processes.
 This was almost certainly happening on my home machine too, and it couldn't give me a shell because every available file descriptor had been devoured by Ruby to communicate with its zombies.